 A debt instrument is measured at amortised cost if it is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows and its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
-The Trust includes in this category cash and cash equivalents and amount due from broker.
+The Trust includes in this category cash and cash equivalents, other receivables (excluding prepayments) and amount due from brokers.